Medsaad/oraios-queries/README.md

 - `where(conditions)`: accept an array of query conditions that can be attached by 'AND' and 'OR' relations.
 Supported with comparisons are `=`, `≠`, `>`, `≥`, `<`, `≤`, `like`, `ilike`, `in` & `not in` where the last 2 - `in` & `not in`- expects to have array in its value `["id", "in", [1, 2,3]]`.
 - `orderBy(orderList):` accepts an array of objects where you can add a list of order columns and order directions.
 - `groupBy(groupList)`: accepts a list of columns you can group by.
-- `set()`: a key value pairs of data that will be inserted or updated.
+- `set(values)`: a key value pairs of data that will be inserted or updated.

 After the query is build, you are expected to chain a method that tells the query execution class how do you want the data to be returned.
 ```javascript